BLCM/bl3mods/Apocalyptech/README.md

       the Meridian Outskirts mission "Healers and Dealers."
     - You won't be able to melee the varkid poop pile in Demon in the Dark, in Konrad's Hold
-- `customization_unlocks.txt` - Removes the preorder/deluxe/superdeluxe
-  requirements for the relevant cosmetic items.
-This does *not* actually spawn them in your game; you'll have to edit either `expanded_customization_pools` or `testing_loot_drops` to drop/enable them, if you don't already have them.
 - `manufacturer_lock_*.txt` - Where possible, locks weapon drops to only the specified manufacturer (except for legendary/unique pools, which are left totally alone).
 This also only touches pools in which the